-Designated Officials: The designated officials of the University for purposes of reviewing, administering, and implementing Conflicts of Commitment and Conflicts of Interest determinations shall be the President, the Senior Vice President for Academic Affairs and Provost, the Senior Vice President and Dean of the School of Medicine, the Deans and the Vice Deans of the Schools of Medicine, Public Health and Tropical Medicine, Architecture, Business, Science and Engineering, Newcomb-Tulane College, Law, Liberal Arts, Professional Advancement and Social Work; the Director of the Tulane National Primate Research Center, the Vice President for Research, the Senior Vice President for Operations and Chief Financial Officer, the Executive Vice President for University Relations, the Chief of Staff and Vice

-2 See Part C of the Policy for the definition of Research Financial Interest.
-See Part D of the Policy for the definition of Research Leadership Role.

-President for Administrative Services, the CEO of TUMG, the Internal Auditor and the Office of the General Counsel.
-Chairs of the IACUC, IRB and other University administrators or staff may be called upon, as needed, by the Senior Vice Presidents or by the COI Committee for specific purposes.

-Faculty: Persons holding academic appointments of employment with the University.

-Financial Interest: Anything of monetary value, whether or not the value is readily ascertainable, consisting of one or more of the following interests of a Faculty or Staff member or an Investigator (and those of the Faculty or Staff member's or the Investigator's spouse and dependent children) that reasonably appears to be related to the Investigator's institutional responsibilities, including any of the following received by an individual in any capacity or for any reason (note that for this purpose the term "individual" includes the individual and any member of the individual's Immediate Family):
+- C. Designated Officials: The designated officials of the University for purposes of reviewing, administering, and implementing Conflicts of Commitment and Conflicts of Interest determinations shall be the President, the Senior Vice President for Academic Affairs and Provost, the Senior Vice President and Dean of the School of Medicine, the Deans and the Vice Deans of the Schools of Medicine, Public Health and Tropical Medicine, Architecture, Business, Science and Engineering, Newcomb-Tulane College, Law, Liberal Arts, Social Work, and Professional Advancement; the Director of the Tulane National Primate Research Center, the Vice President for Research, the Senior Vice President and Chief Operating Officer, the Senior Vice President for Advancement, the Vice President, Secretary of the University and Chief of Staff, the CEO of TUMG, the Internal Auditor and the Office of the General Counsel.
+Chairs of the IACUC, IRB and other University administrators or staff may be called upon, as needed, by the Senior Vice Presidents or by the COI Committee for specific purposes. - D. Faculty: Persons holding academic appointments of employment with the University. - E. Financial Interest: Anything of monetary value, whether or not the value is readily ascertainable, consisting of one or more of the following interests of a Faculty or Staff member or an Investigator (and those of the Faculty or Staff member's or the Investigator's spouse and dependent children) that reasonably appears to be related to the Faculty or Staff member's or Investigator's institutional responsibilities, including any of the following received by an individual in any capacity or for any reason (note that for this purpose the term "individual" includes the individual and any member of the individual's Immediate Family), and "payments" includes cash, monetary instruments such as checks and bearer instruments, compensation, valuable goods and services, travel reimbursements, travel vouchers, and pre-paid travel expenses): - (1) Any payment(s) received from or equity interest(s) held in a publicly traded entity during the 12-month period prior to the disclosure with a value that, in the aggregate, exceeds \$5,000;

-- (a) Any payment(s) received from or equity interest(s) held in a publicly traded entity during the 12-month period prior to the disclosure with a value that, in the aggregate, exceeds \$5,000; - (b) Any payment(s) received from a non-publicly traded entity during the 12-month period prior to the disclosure with a value that, in the aggregate, exceeds \$5,000; - (c) Any equity interest in a non-publicly traded entity; - (d) Income of more than \$5,000 (from any one entity) generated from intellectual property rights and interests, unless paid by the University to an individual employed or appointed by the University; - (e) Reimbursed or Sponsored travel with a value that exceeds \$5,000, unless reimbursed or Sponsored by the University or a federal, state or local government agency, an institution of higher education as defined in 20 U.S.C. § 1001(a), an academic teaching hospital, a medical center, or a research institute affiliated with an institution of higher education.
+- (2) Any payment(s) received from a non-publicly traded entity during the 12-month period prior to the disclosure with a value that, in the aggregate, exceeds \$5,000; - (3) Any equity interest in a non-publicly traded entity; - (4) Income of more than \$5,000 (from any one entity) generated from intellectual property rights and interests, unless paid by the University to an individual employed or appointed by the University; - (5) Reimbursed or sponsored travel with a value that exceeds \$5,000, unless reimbursed or sponsored by the University or a U.S. federal, state or local government agency, a U.S. institution of higher education as defined in 20 U.S.C. § 1001(a), a U.S. academic teaching hospital, a U.S. medical center, or a U.S. research institute affiliated with an institution of higher education. - (6) Any payments, compensation, valuable goods or services received from a foreign government office, unit or agency (local, provincial or national), a foreign institution of higher education, a foreign academic teaching hospital, a foreign medical center, or a foreign research institute must be disclosed.
+For avoidance of doubt, this includes, for example, compensation and honoraria from teaching engagements, seminars, lectures, and presentations, travel expenses and reimbursements, and gift items that exceed \$5,000 in value or that are of indeterminate value (such as works of art).